leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-32.md

    ice-mismatch           = "ice-mismatch"
 ```

-"ice-lite" is a session-level attribute only, and indicates that an agent is a lite implementation. "ice-mismatch" is a media-level attribute only, and when present in an answer, indicates that the offer arrived with a default destination for a media component that didn't have a corresponding candidate attribute.
+"ice-lite" is a session-level attribute only, and indicates that an agent is a lite implementation. "ice-mismatch" is a media-level attribute and only reported in the answer.
+It indicates that the offer arrived with a default destination for a media component that didn't have a corresponding candidate attribute.
+Inclusion of "a=ice-mismatch" attribute for a given data stream implies that even though both agents support ICE, ICE procedures MUST NOT be used for this data stream and [RFC3264] procedures MUST be used instead.

 ### 4.4. "ice-ufrag" and "ice-pwd" Attributes